On this page

 Although most procedures included in a Mommy Makeover are not covered by insurance, doctors usually offer multiple financing options to make your sleeker figure an affordable reality.
 Be sure to inquire about these repayment plans at your first consultation.
 Most doctors accept credit cards, cash, and check.
 Many provide in-house financing options, including low- or no-interest repayment plans, as well as discounts when procedures are paid for in full.

-Additionally, many practitioners accept third-party financing.
-Medical credit cards, such as CareCredit® and Springstone®, work much like traditional credit cards, but they are reserved strictly for healthcare.
-Most offer no-interest and fixed-interests plans to patients with approved credit.
+Additionally, many practitioners accept third-party financing through companies such as Compassionate Finance®.
+Most of these companies offer no-interest and fixed-interests plans to patients with approved credit.
 Finally, many patients choose to finance their Mommy Makeovers through additional third party lenders.
 Many banks and other companies will loan money at an affordable interest rate.
 If you have questions about financing your plastic surgery, ask your doctor about it at your first appointment.
 Typically your surgeon or the administrative staff can help you understand your options and assist you in choosing the repayment plan that most suits your family's budget.

 Invest in Your Future

 Whatever the full cost of your treatment, it is important to remember that the results of your Mommy Makeover could last for many years or even decades to come.
 Therefore, it is important to choose a practitioner with demonstrated expertise and an outstanding reputation.
 Choosing a less experienced or less reputable surgeon can have serious consequences for your health and appearance.
 In the long run, it could cost you more, especially if you require revision surgery or if you experience complications from your treatment.